kibs-tech/kibs-tech.github.io/technical.md

 ---
 permalink: /technical
 head-title: Technical witterings of a developer
-head-description: Small business friendly software development services (and some enterprise level stuff as well).
+head_description: Small business friendly software development services (and some enterprise level stuff as well).
 ---

 # Technical